pruzhinskaya/SN_environment/README.md

 ### Code

 * `comparison_mu.ipynb` – comparison between distance modulus *'MU'* from Pantheon data and distance modulus calculated from from *'mB', 'x1', 'c',* and other parameters taken from Pantheon.
+* `SNIa_Pantheon_fit.ipynb` – Hubble diagram fit of Pantheon supernovae.
-* `pantheon_morphology.ipynb` – show how host morphology and galactocentric distance affect the supernova light-curve parameters.
+* `pantheon_morphology.ipynb` – shows how host morphology and galactocentric distance affect the supernova light-curve parameters.

 ### Plots
 Output plots from Jupyter Notebooks